Neighborhood Hubs

 • The Milwaukie Pilot says, “To ensure there is enough space, pls RSVP for the Oct 23 and Oct 25 workshops at engage.milwaukieoregon.gov/hubs-phase2.”
 I want to attend the Oct 25 Lake Rd Hub Workshop, but there doesn’t appear to be any place to RSPV on that page.
 I have registered and indicated interest in the Oct 25/Lake Rd Hub.
 Thank you for all you do!

-RM asked 7 months ago
+RM asked about 1 year ago

 Project Team: Thank you for letting us know you will be attending the October 25th workshop!
 We are working on a more official RSVP tool, but this works too.
 See you then!